Millennials and Gen Z are currently driving the future of the furniture market.

 4. Bring Your Data Together with a Customer Data Platform

-Additionally, a CDP allows you to organize your customers and prospects into groups and categories, blending the information you know about them to find hidden, untapped segments and then engage with them instantly by building a Customer Journey.
-In short, by analyzing the data you have at hand, you can discover a wealth of new opportunities for upselling and cross selling this target audience.
+A CDP also allows you to organize your customers and prospects into groups and categories, blending the info you know about them to find hidden, untapped segments and then engage with them instantly by building a customer journey.
+Analyzing the data you have at hand uncovers a wealth of opportunities for upselling and cross-selling to your ideal customers.

-Implement these strategies into your marketing mix to create messages that will capture the attention of these younger demographics and position you as an industry leader among millennial and gen z consumers as they continue to come of age and wield more spending power.
+Implement these strategies into your marketing mix to create messages that will capture the attention of these younger demographics and position you as the go-to source for furniture shopping among millennials and gen Z consumers as they continue to progress in life and wield more spending power.